hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 1. Based on the expected returns of the assets, they are segregated into clusters via hierarchical tree clustering.
-2. Based on these clusters, the covariance matrix of the returns is diagnalised in a quasi manner such that assets within the same cluster are regrouped together.
+2. Based on these clusters, the covariance matrix of the returns is diagonalised in a quasi manner such that assets within the same cluster are regrouped together.
 3. Finally, using an iterative approach, weights are assigned to each cluster recursively.
-At each node, the weight breaks down into the subcluster until all the individual assets are assigned a unique weight.
+At each node, the weight breaks down into the sub-cluster until all the individual assets are assigned a unique weight.

 Although, it is a simple algorithm, HRP has been found to be a very stable algorithm as compared to its older counterparts.
 This is because, HRP does not involve taking inverse of the covariance matrix matrix which makes it robust to small changes